-We will develop a method for downscaling ward level Census data, and, in combination with other datasets, will analyse spatial inequalities across Bengaluru, especially related to water.
+We are developing a method for downscaling ward level Census data, and, in combination with other datasets, will analyse spatial inequalities across Bengaluru, especially related to water.

 Teja Malladi heads the Geospatial Lab and is part of the Practice team and Risk Lab at IIHS.
 He has a M.Sc. in Geo-Information Sciences and Earth Observation with a specialization in Natural Hazards and Disaster Risk Management (University of Twente) and a B.Arch (Jawaharlal Nehru Architecture & Fine Arts University).

 Teja’s practice, research and teaching interests are in the areas of urban disaster risk reduction, hazard risk and vulnerability assessment using remote sensing and geographic information systems.